 Photo by Aaron Burden on Unsplash

-A client asked me a question last month that I couldn't answer well.
+A client asked me a question last month that I could not answer well.

 "How do we know AI didn't copy from someone else — or just make the dosage up?
 Legal needs answers."